What is psikat?

 Shared Controls

-Both Sample and Multi Sample share the same waveform editor and loop controls.
+Both modes share the same waveform editor and loop controls.

 Waveform Editor

-• Drag the diamond handles at the top to set fade-in/fade-out lengths
+• Drag the diamond handles to set fade-in/fade-out lengths

 Playback & Loop